cristicalin/tinysyslog/README.md

-      --filesystem-max-age int       Maximum age (in days) before a log is deleted. (default 30) --filesystem-max-backups int   Maximum backups to keep. (default 10) --filesystem-max-size int      Maximum log size (in megabytes) before it's rotated. (default 100) --filter-type string           Filter to filter logs with.
+      --filesystem-max-age int       Maximum age (in days) before a log is deleted. (default 30) --filesystem-max-backups int   Maximum backups to keep. (default 10) --filesystem-max-size int      Maximum log size (in megabytes) before it's rotated. (default 100) --cloudwatchlogs-log-group     Cloudwatch Log Group to stream to.
+      --filter-type string           Filter to filter logs with.
 Valid filters are: regex. (default "regex") --log-file string              The log file to write to. 'stdout' means log to stdout and 'stderr' means log to stderr. (default "tinysyslog.log")
       --log-format string            The log format.
 Valid format values are: text, json. (default "text") --log-level string             The granularity of log outputs.
 Valid level names are: debug, info, warning, error and critical. (default "info")
       --mutator-type string          Mutator type to use.
 Valid mutators are: text, json. (default "text") --regex-filter string          Regex to filter with.
 No filtering by default.
       --sink-type string             Sink to save logs to.
-Valid sinks are: console, filesystem. (default "filesystem") --socket-type string           Type of socket to use, TCP or UDP.
+Valid sinks are: console, filesystem, cloudwatchlogs. (default "filesystem")
+      --socket-type string           Type of socket to use, TCP or UDP.
 If no type is specified, both are used.
 ```

+If you are using the cloudwatchlogs sink you should ensure that you have valid AWS credentials in the environment.

 ## Benchmarks
 Nothing scientific here but with a simple client consisting of a for loop sending large messages as fast as possible over UDP: